5G-MAG/Tech/pages/5g-multicast-broadcast-services/5g-multicast-broadcast-services.md

 Media services, for example linear/live radio and TV, concurrently requested by a number of users, although not explicitly identified as a relevant use case have many characteristics in common with the use cases that were identified, and so may also benefit from 5G-NR MBS.

+{: .note } Editor's note: Include the stack from SA4 to RAN1

 These pages provide an introduction to 5G-NR MBS in the context of media distribution:

 ## [MBS Service Layer Aspects](./mbs-service-layer.html)